Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors

-Instead, our strategy is to introduce a modified ELBO that yields diffusion-like training.
-This objective is the ELBO in Equation \ref{eqn:elbo2_y2} augmented with an additional regularizer $\Lc_\text{sleep}(\phi)$.
+We propose to further improve the ELBO via off-policy diffusion-like training.
+Our new objective is the ELBO in Equation (\ref{eqn:elbo2_y2}) augmented with a regularizer $\Lc_\text{sleep}(\phi)$.

-The optimization of the regularizer $\Lc_\text{sleep}(\phi)$ is similar to the sleep phase of the wake-sleep algorithm, and closely resembles diffusion model training (see below).
-As in wake-sleep, $\Lc_\text{sleep}$ is optimized over $\phi$ only, and the $\bx$ are sampled from the model.
+The optimization of the regularizer $\Lc_\text{sleep}(\phi)$ is similar to the sleep phase of wake-sleep, and closely resembles diffusion model training (see below).
+As in wake-sleep, $\Lc_\text{sleep}(\phi)$ is optimized over $\phi$ only, the $\bx$ are sampled from $p$.